saulpw/aipl/README.md

 Keyword arguments have an `=` between the key and the value, and non-keyword arguments are those without a `=` in them.

-- `!cmd` will call the Python function registered to the `cmd` operator with the arguments given, as an operator on the current Box.
+- `!cmd` will call the Python function registered to the `cmd` operator with the arguments given, as an operator on the current value.

 - Any text following the command line is dedented (and stripped) and added verbatim as a `prompt=` keyword.
 - Argument values may include Python formatting like `{input}`